nerodono/blog/content/generalizing-recursive-descent.md

 1. Precedence store  - store where
 2. Expression parser - main logic of the parser

+**NOTE**: The parser will not implement unary operations, it's pretty easy to tweak parser to implement it.

 ### What's a Precedence store?

 Basically just a map with some additional quirks for hierarchy: